MileHacker Logo

 • Avoid begging interactions.
 Support reputable local charities instead of giving money directly to individuals on the street.

-• Do not engage in activities that may be considered exploitative or illegal.
+• Do not engage in activities that might be considered exploitative or illegal.

 Accessibility Considerations